Juniper/terraform-provider-mist/internal/provider/fixtures/test_implementation_guide.md

 12. **Don't use fake data when real data is available** - prefer real MAC addresses, device IDs, etc.
 13. **Don't create duplicate site names** - ensure test sites are cleaned up or use unique names
 14. **Use longer timeouts for tests** - Real API integration tests need time.
 Use `-timeout=10m` for complex resources
+15. **DO NOT FLUFF UP VARIABLE, FUNCTION OR FIELD NAMES WITH "COMPREHENSIVE" PREFIXES AND OTHER NONSENSE!**

 **Most Important: Accept that test coverage will be limited by the generated test structs.
 Focus on testing available fields thoroughly rather than achieving 100% coverage.**